gbuesing/mustache.couch.js/README.md

 # mustache.couch.js
 A helper for streaming Mustache templates from CouchDB list functions.

+## Server-Side Templating Is Fast

+When you stream out fully templated rows to the client, the user starts seeing content immediately.

+Compare this to client-side templating, which doesn't present content as it streams in -- you need to receive an entire JSON response before you can eval it, template it, and then add it to the DOM.
+If you're presenting hundreds or thousands of rows, there will be a long delay before the user sees any content.

 ## Basic Example

 Assuming a [CouchApp](http://couchapp.org/) filesystem mapping for your design doc: